luisarizmendi/edge-demos/demos/microshift-disconnected/README.md

 * Install Image Builder
 * Prepare the image builder to create Microshift offline images
 * Create the OSTree Image with Microshift and the corresponding ISO
-* Download the ISO to the path configured in `microshift_iso_dst` var

-Once the Ansible Playbook is finished, you might need to move the ISO to the right path where the hypervisor can use it, or to the system where you will create the Edge device VM if it's not your laptop.
+Once the Ansible Playbook is finished, you will see the URL where the ISO is published in the last Ansible `debug` message.
+Download it to the system where you will create the Edge device VM.